withWatermark Operator — Event-Time Watermark¶

 Spark Structured Streaming uses watermark for the following:

-• To know when a given time window aggregation (using groupBy operator with window standard function) can be finalized and thus emitted when using output modes that do not allow updates, like Append output mode.
+- To know when a given time window aggregation (using groupBy operator with window standard function) can be finalized and thus emitted when using output modes that do not allow updates (e.g., Append output mode).

-• To minimize the amount of state that we need to keep for ongoing aggregations, e.g. mapGroupsWithState (for implicit state management), flatMapGroupsWithState (for user-defined state management) and dropDuplicates operators.
+- To minimize the amount of state that we need to keep for ongoing aggregations (i.e., mapGroupsWithState for implicit state management, flatMapGroupsWithState for user-defined state management, and dropDuplicates operators).

-In some cases Spark may still process records that arrive more than delayThreshold late.
+In some cases, records that arrive more than delayThreshold late can still be processed.